Built-in Tools

 instruction: "Help users research topics using web search and HTTP requests",

 });That's it!
-The agent can now search the web and make HTTP requests.
+Your agent can now search the web and make HTTP requests.

 Available Tools